msmuenchen/php-ftpfs/README.md

 File a pull request against the "msmuenchen" forks on GitHub.
 The original php-fuse from gree is no longer maintained!

+Please run `ln -s ../../pre-commit.php .git/hooks/pre-commit` after initial checkout so that you'll get notified in case your commit has syntax errors.

+Also, before committing, please run ./format-all.php to format the code nicely.

 ## License
 This software is licensed under the PHP license, see LICENSE file for details.